Psykotikism/Mutant_Tanks/README.md

 		// Minimum: 0.1
 		// Maximum: 3.0
 		"Run Speed"						"1.0"

+		// The Super Tank can throw itself.
+		// 0: OFF
+		// 1: ON
+		"Self Throw Ability"			"0"

 		// The Super Tank has 1 out of this many chances to shake survivors' screens.
 		// Minimum: 1